NoClueBruh/wisp-project/README.md

 If anyone decides to play with this, make sure to look at the examples at `/compiler/examples`.

-The header files are commented \\, the source not so much but I'll work on that!
+The header files are commented, the source not so much but I'll work on that!

 Again, feel free to play around with the compiler and the VM, if I got raylib to work on this, imagine the possibilities!